 TIP: People drive from all over Yorkshire just to buy fish and chips in Whitby!
 Don’t leave the town until you have tried a Whitby chippy dinner.

 How to visit: Whitby can be reached by public bus or by car from York or Leeds.
 The regular ‘Coastliner’ service crosses the Yorkshire Moors to reach Whitby and the route was recently voted ‘Britain’s Most Scenic Bus Route’.
-Whitby is also part of organized day tours that include several other great attractions in this area.
+Whitby is also part of these day tours that also include several other great attractions in this area.

 5. Robin Hood’s Bay